GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 The external extension file for all users is read only if every directory in the path is owned by the user `root`, has the group `admin` or `wheel`, and is not world writable.
 The path must also be free of symbolic links.
 These restrictions prevent an unprivileged user from causing extensions to be installed for all users.
-See Troubleshooting permission problems below.
+See [Troubleshooting permission problems][section-mac-troubleshooting] below.

 {% endAside %}